How do I update my Fitbit device?

 - Updates may take up to an hour or more to complete.

-- Leave on all-day sync and let the Fitbit app run in the background on your phone, which allows a small portion of the firmware update to download to your Fitbit device each time you sync.
-To check that all-day sync is turned on: In the Fitbit app, tap the Today tab > your profile picture > your device image > confirm All-Day Sync is on.
+- Let the Fitbit app run in the background on your phone, which allows a small portion of the firmware update to download to your Fitbit device each time your device syncs

 Your Fitbit scale automatically checks for updates.
 When an update is available, the scale downloads and installs the update.
 If you step on your scale and see a progress bar, the scale is currently checking for updates.
 Wait until it's done to complete a weigh-in.